The-Toblin/c2d10-foundry-vtt/README.md

 - Above done to ensure that no old active-effects are still present when migrating characters.
 - Temporarily disabled the function to check for Fated outcomes in `./module/dice/C2D10Roll.js`.
 The recursive function is currently bugged and endlessly loops.
 - Since active effects and the old traits are gone, you can't be Fated atm anyway, so this isn't a loss.

+## 0.612
+- Fixed a bug after misunderstanding the new v12 API.
+Completely removed the `type` attribute from the Chat message data in `./module/dice/C2D10Roll.js`.
+Now Foundry doesn't complain, and DiceSoNice works as expected.